octodemo/dotnet-razor-pages-movie/README.md

 # Dotnet Razor Pages Movie App

-This is a sample ASP.NET Core Razor Pages application that demonstrates how to use Razor Pages to create dynamic, data-driven web applications.
+RazorPagesMovie is a demo application that allows users to discover, manage, and track their favorite movies.
+It features an extensive movie database, personalized recommendations, watchlist management, and detailed movie information.
+The app is built with ASP.NET Core Razor Pages and demonstrates the use of modern web development practices.

 ## Features